-The quadrature decoder contains two accumulator registers, ACC and ACCDBL, that accumulate respectively valid motion sample values and the number of detected invalid samples (double transitions).
+The quadrature decoder contains two accumulator registers, ACC and ACCDBL.
+These registers accumulate valid motion sample values and the number of detected invalid samples (double transitions), respectively.

-The ACC register will accumulate all valid values (1/-1) written to the SAMPLE register.
+The ACC register accumulates all valid values (1/-1) written to the SAMPLE register.
 This can be useful for preventing hard real-time requirements from being enforced on the application.
-When using the ACC register the application does not need to read every single sample from the SAMPLE register, but can instead fetch the ACC register whenever it fits the application.
-The ACC register will always hold the relative movement of the external mechanical device since the previous clearing of the ACC register.
+When using the ACC register, the application can fetch data when necessary instead of reading all SAMPLE register output.
+The ACC register holds the relative movement of the external mechanical device from the previous clearing of the ACC register.
 Sample values indicating a double transition (2) will not be accumulated in the ACC register.

-An ACCOF event will be generated if the ACC receives a SAMPLE value that would cause the register to overflow or underflow.
-Any SAMPLE value that would cause an ACC overflow or underflow will be discarded, but any samples not causing the ACC to overflow or underflow will still be accepted.
+An ACCOF event is generated if the ACC receives a SAMPLE value that would cause the register to overflow or underflow.
+Any SAMPLE value that would cause an ACC overflow or underflow will be discarded, but any samples that do not cause the ACC to overflow or underflow will still be accepted.